EshaanAgg/web/src/content/blog/placements/oa_2.md

     </details>

 2. You are given a graph (not necessarily connected) of $n$ nodes numbered from $1$ to $n$ and $n - 1$ edges.
 Each edge has a cost associated with it.
-You can break any edge, disconnecting the pair of nodes in one operation, but you must add the same edge between a different pair od nodes.
+You can break any edge, disconnecting the pair of nodes in one operation, but you must add the same edge between a different pair of nodes.
 The cost of one such operation is the cost of the edge.
 Find the minimum cost to make the graph a tree.

    - $1 \leq n \leq 10^5$
    - $1 \leq cost[i] \leq 10^9$